 The aligner can be configured to meet many different operating needs.
 For example, the "Customer Identification" screen can be removed from the prompt sequence so it does not automatically appear at the beginning of the alignment process, but is still accessible through the menu selection.
 Other selections such as the default alignment procedure can be set.
-The setup selections are stored on the hard drive and recalled each time the program needs them.
-To modify setup, press "Service Programs" on the logo screen.
+The Set-Up selections are stored on the hard drive and recalled each time the program needs them.
+Modify Set-Up by pressing "Service Programs" on the logo screen.
 The menu labels will change.

-Press "Set Up Aligner" and the "Aligner Setup" primary screen will appear.
+Press "Set-Up Aligner" and the "Aligner Set-up" primary screen will appear.

 The current settings can be saved to disk or printed.
-To access these settings along with WinAlign technical information press CNTRL+Shift+K1.
+To access these settings along with WinAlign® technical information press Control+Shift+K1.
 The "Version" screen may take several seconds to appear.
-Select "Print" to print all the settings and WinAlign information, or select "Copy Log files to Floppy Disk."
+Select "Print" to print all the settings and WinAlign® information, or select "Copy Log files to Floppy Disk."

-If "Copy Log files to Floppy Disk" is selected, the screen will request the user to insert a formatted floppy disk into the drive.
+If "Copy Log files to Floppy Disk" is selected the screen will request the user to insert a formatted floppy disk into the drive.
 Select "OK" and the information will be copied.

-The information in Set up can only be restored manually.
+The information in Set-Up can only be restored manually.